Nedlands Rugby Union Football Club: 21st Century

-The 21st Century has seen another group of people represent and contribute to Nedlands.
-Tony and Rod Ball – sons of Life Member Kevin and themselves Life Members, and Terry Bradbury’s son Steve have been key members, along with Wendy Hickman Lisa Vaughan, Craig Holdcroft and outstanding leaders Murray McLean, Hans Sauer and Peter Malcolm.
-In 2009 the club celebrated its 75th Anniversary and this was marked by the publication of a magnificent book “Neddies – The First Seventy Five Years” written by Life Member Mark Drummond and including an earlier version “The Golden Lion” by Bob Messenger which had been written to celebrate Nedlands’ 50th Anniversary.
-In 2013 the club changed its administration model from the traditional committee to a Board of Management, while past president and long-term sponsor Rick Wolozny guided the formation of a Board of Trustees to oversee the club’s finances and ensure that financial resources are put away for future projects.
-On the field Nathan Roberts has played more than 200 games for Neddies, while Richie Naylor, Brad Wilkinson, Joe (Peanut) Ritchie, Alvin (Stardust) Lau, Trefor Thomas, Chris Naylor and Dylan Loversidge have all made massive contributions.
-In 2017, the club was proud to have three members of our 1st grade team – Michael Ruru, Anaru Rangi and Jermaine Ainsley offered contracts with the Western Force.
-After the demise of the Force, all three players have gone on to successful professional careers around the world.
+The 21st Century has seen another group represent and contribute to Nedlands.
+Tony and Rod Ball – sons of Life Member Kevin and themselves Life Members, and Terry Bradbury’s son Steve – have been key members, along with Wendy Hickman, Lisa Vaughan, Craig Holdcroft and leaders Murray McLean, Hans Sauer, and Peter Malcolm.
+In 2009 the Club celebrated its 75th Anniversary, marked by the publication of the book “Neddies – The First Seventy Five Years” written by Life Member Mark Drummond.
+The book included an earlier version “The Golden Lion” by Bob Messenger, which had been written to celebrate Nedlands’ 50th Anniversary.
+In 2013 the Club changed its administration model from the traditional committee to a Board of Management.
+Past President and long-term sponsor Rick Wolozny guided the formation of the Board of Trustees to oversee the Club’s finances, and ensure that financial resources are put away for future projects.
+On the field Nathan Roberts has played more than 200 games for Nedlands, while Richie Naylor, Brad Wilkinson, Joe (Peanut) Ritchie, Alvin (Stardust) Lau, Trefor Thomas, Chris Naylor, and Dylan Loversidge have all made significant contributions.
+In 2017, the Club had three members of the 1st grade team.
+Michael Ruru, Anaru Rangi and Jermaine Ainsley were offered contracts with the Western Force.
+After the demise of the Force, all three players have gone on to pursue their professional careers worldwide.

-Nedlands members haven’t just contributed to their club however.
-Many Neddies administrators, including Sauer, Takiari, Lowson and Josh Aislabie have gone on to serve on the board of Rugby WA and in other capacities, with Bradbury and Bailey being awarded Life Membership of that organisation for their great service.
+Nedlands members have also made contributions outside of the Club.
+Many Nedlands administrators, including Sauer, Takiari, Lowson and Josh Aislabie have gone on to serve on the board of Rugby WA.
+Bradbury and Bailey were awarded Life Membership of organisation for their service.